In 2021, tuition for full-time students at Midland College was $4,980 a year for in-state students and $6,300 a year for out-of-state students.

 Tuition and fees may vary depending on program, course level, location, and more.

 Midland College’s tuition and fees change based on: B Academic program for both full and part-time students Course load for both full and part-time students Course level for both full and part-time students

-The majority of Midland College undergrads use financial aid to to cover the cost of tuition.
 In 2021, 1,362 of the 5,512 undergrads enrolled received financial aid.
-Midland College meets 56 percent of the demonstrated financial need for undergraduates.
+Midland College meets 56% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $7,603 a year.